 Key features:

-- Canvas journey builder: no-code orchestration for cross-channel messaging.
+- Canvas journey builder: No-code orchestration for cross-channel messaging.

 - Advanced segmentation: target based on behavioral patterns and predictive attributes.